What is Rosacea?

 Treatment for Rosacea

 Though there is no cure for rosacea, there are a number of treatment options available, including antibiotics to help with inflammation.
 A patient could receive the medication in a pill form or as a cream, lotion or gel.
 Pills tend to be more effective in the short-term but can cause more side-effects.
 If antibiotics aren’t effective, acne drugs, such as isotretinoin, have proven to work for some patients.
 Surgery might be required in cases where symptoms become permanent such as enlarged blood vessels or redness that won’t go away with other treatments.
-Laser surgery or electrosurgery can be used to reduce the appearance of blood vessels and remove excessive tissue buildup around the nose to improve the appearance of rosacea.
-Dermabrasion is another option where the top layers of skin are removed using a brush-like tool.
+Laser procedures can be used to reduce the appearance of blood vessels and alleviate redness, improving the appearance of rosacea.

 Plan Your Procedure